 Jenni Hayman is a community educator and learning designer.
 She often has strong opinions, and they are always her own.
 Jenni is also a learning scientist and education activist, parceling her time and talents to explore open practices that contribute to increased social justice at a global level.
 She likes earning titles.
 Thanks to George Siemens about the learning scientist bit.
 Oh yes, toss in inclusive design as a core element of openness in her world.

 Jenni works for higher education institutions as part of ongoing practice and research (profession that ensures income).
 Currently working as Chair, Teaching and Learning at Cambrian College, a small-medium college in Sudbury, Ontario, Canada.
 Prior to Cambrian, Jenni was a Chair and Dean at Cambrian College working with the amazing Teaching and Learning Innovation Hub team, and a Program Manager with the eCampusOntario team.
-In he work she partners with educators from 45 colleges and universities in Ontario, Canada to explore excellence in online and technology-enabled teaching and learning.
+In her work she partners with educators from 45 colleges and universities in Ontario, Canada to explore excellence in online and technology-enabled teaching and learning.
 Jenni is also working on her Doctor of Education (Ed.D) in Leadership and Innovation at Arizona State University (year 2 of 3).
 There’s a lot of learning and research happening with that.
 Current research focus Sensemaking and the use of Open Educational Resources (OER) in post-secondary contexts and the role of the United Nations Sustainable Development Goals in curriculum design and learner-led inquiry-based research.
 Jenni is an extremely proud member of the Global OER Graduate Network, a wonderful community of practice.

 From January 2015 to July 2016, Jenni worked as part of an extraordinarily talented team on massive, open, online courses (MOOCs) on the edX platform as part of Arizona State University’s Global Freshman Academy.
 This was an amazing opportunity to get under the hood of OPENedX and learn in the trenches about open education that it also accredited.
 There were a lot of excellent wicked, messy problems in that.
 They continue to haunt her dreams.